NSWPlanning/edais/spec/intro.md

 Attachments are in the `ProposeCreateApplication` and `DeclareSaveDetermination` messages.
 Below is a sample block from a `ProposeCreateApplication`.

-EHC NOTE: Attachments sourced from the EHC will will expire after 3 retrieval attempts.
-There may also be a time expiry on this link, but that is currently unclear.

 {% highlight xml %}
 <Attachment xmlns="http://xml.gov.au/edais/core/da.data.2.3.0r2">
   <Date>2012-11-29T13:22:10.7104852+11:00</Date>